measuredco/puck/recipes/next/README.md

-# `next-multi` recipe
+# `next` recipe

-The `next-multi` recipe showcases one of the most powerful ways to implement Puck using to provide an authoring tool for any route in your Next app.
+The `next` recipe showcases one of the most powerful ways to implement Puck using to provide an authoring tool for any route in your Next app.

 ## Demonstrates